-We learn from our qualitative research, that the existing names are not guiding enough.
+We have learned from our qualitative research, that the former names (Longlife, High Energy and Max Tech) were not guiding enough.

-The strongest name Longlife has the worst performance of the strategic 3.
+The strongest name Longlife had the worst performance compared to the other two strategic battery lines.

-Our existing High Energy and Max Tech show no benefit of durability.
+The former names High Energy and Max Tech did not show the benefit of durability.

-The three new Longlife names communicate both dimensions: Durability and Power in three types.
+The three new names (LONGLIFE, LONGLIFE Power and LONGLIFE Max Power) communicate both dimensions: Durability and Power in three types.

 The research clearly confirmed the better guiding names.

-What has changed in regards to performence and why?
+What has changed in regards to performance and why?